compose-spec/compose-spec/05-services.md

 Service denoted by `service` must be present in the identified referenced Compose file.
 Compose returns an error if:

-- Service denoted by `service` was not found
+- Service denoted by `service` is not found.
-- Compose file denoted by `file` was not found
+- Compose file denoted by `file` is not found.

 #### Merging service definitions

-Two service definitions (_main_ one in the current Compose file and _referenced_ one specified by `extends`) must be merged in the following way:
+Two service definitions, the main one in the current Compose file and the referenced one specified by `extends`, are merged in the following way:

-- Mappings: keys in mappings of _main_ service definition override keys in mappings of _referenced_ service definition.
+- Mappings: Keys in mappings of the main service definition override keys in mappings of the referenced service definition.
 Keys that aren't overridden are included as is.
-- Sequences: items are combined together into an new sequence.
-Order of elements is preserved with the _referenced_ items coming first and _main_ items after.
+- Sequences: Items are combined together into a new sequence.
+Order of elements is preserved with the referenced items coming first and main items after.
-- Scalars: keys in _main_ service definition take precedence over keys in the _referenced_ one.
+- Scalars: Keys in the main service definition take precedence over keys in the referenced one.

 ##### Mappings